oracle-livelabs/database/create-tables-nosql-database/run-sample-application/run-sample-application.md

   <if type="C-sharp">

 You can add the SDK NuGet Package as a reference to your project by using .Net CLI:
+1. Make sure you have [.NET](https://dotnet.microsoft.com/en-us/download) installed in your system.
+You can add the SDK NuGet Package as a reference to your project by using .Net CLI:
-1. Go to your project directory
+2. Run the following command to create your project directory.

 ```
 <copy>
-cd <your-project-directory>
-//This will create a project called HelloWorld
 dotnet new console -o HelloWorld
 </copy>
 ```
-2. Add the SDK package to your project.
+2. Go to your project directory.
+Add the SDK package to your project.
   ```
  <copy>
   dotnet add package Oracle.NoSQL.SDK